 For more information and resources, visit the anti-bullying website.

-The Bullying: Preventing and Responding to Student Bullying in Schools Policy sets out the requirements for preventing and responding to student bullying in NSW government schools.
+The Bullying of Students - Prevention and Response Policy sets out the requirements for preventing and responding to student bullying in NSW government schools.
 In accordance with this policy, principals must ensure that the school implements an Anti-bullying Plan that is developed collaboratively with students, school staff, parents, caregivers, and the community.

 The school’s anti-bullying plan is to include strategies for: